In the last post, we learned that LLMs are powerful pattern-matching engines. But their output is highly sensitive to their input.

 For applications, you often need data in a predictable format like JSON, not just plain text.
 Modern LLMs can be instructed to only output valid JSON.

-This is a game-changer for building reliable AI-powered features.
+This is a big shift for building reliable AI-powered features.
 We do this by setting a special parameter in the request, often called response_format.

 # This is what the full 'create' call looks like,